CSI-Fernando-Arias/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer:Markdown gets rid of all distractions of a formatting tool bar and mouse clicks by helping you focus on your writing.
+It is more simple.

 What does "cd" stand for?

- - Answer:
+ - Answer: It stand for change repository,

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: No I did not get stuck with my console at any point.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I did not consider searching in google to try other commands.

 What would you like to program?

- - Answer:
+ - Answer: An app

 Type down any class notes below this sentence: